Daviddo3399/hwr/README.md

-# hwr
+# HWR
-Handwriting recognition program.

-This program can recognition drawn letters by using an artificial neural network.
+Handwriting recognition program based on an neural network.